wirt-ee/wirt-ee.github.io/docs/logbook/ceph-luminous-to-mimic/index.md

 # Ceph: luminous to mimic

-The estate's second by-hand major upgrade — two years after [jewel to luminous](../ceph-jewel-to-luminous/index.md), same pattern, one new trap.
+The environment's second by-hand major upgrade — two years after [jewel to luminous](../ceph-jewel-to-luminous/index.md), same pattern, one new trap.
 Timestamped by the notes to 18-02-2019.

 ## The run